-Operational Notification - A Vulnerability in the SRTT Algorithm affects BIND 9 Authoritative Server Selection
+Operational Notification: A Vulnerability in the SRTT Algorithm affects BIND 9 Authoritative Server Selection

-This could allow the attacker to influence the selection of a specific authoritative server from an NS resource record set with multiple values, determining which of multiple authoritative servers for a domain will be queried.
+This could allow the attacker to influence the selection of a specific authoritative server from an NS resource record set with multiple values, determining which of multiple authoritative servers for a domain would be queried.

 SRTT selection is not used by authoritative-only servers, but recursive-only or recursive-authoritative hybrid servers are vulnerable to being influenced in this manner.